 Then we can add an additional dependency rule inside the Makefile:

-model and the inconsistency and ugliness of the syntax of the
+and the inconsistency and ugliness of the syntax of the individual

-individual tools.
-This is what makes Lisps such as Clojure all the
+tools.
+This is what makes Lisps such as Clojure all the more

-more extraordinary - an easy-to-learn, consistent syntax which can
+extraordinary - an easy-to-learn, consistent syntax which can scale up